Pasagians

-The Pasagians, also spelled Passagians or Pasagini, were a religious sect which appeared in Lombardy in the late 12th or early 13th century and possibly appeared much earlier in the East.
+The Pasagians, also spelled Passagians or Pasagini, were a religious sect which appeared in Lombardy in the late 12th or early 13th century and possibly appeared earlier in the East.
 The Summa contra haereticos, ascribed to Praepositinus of Cremona, describes the Pasagians as retaining the Old Testament rules on circumcision, kosher foods, and the Jewish holy days; in other words, they observed the Law of Moses except in respect to sacrifices, and thus also were given the name Circumcisi.

-They considered Christ the highest created being and a demiurge (δημιουργός Greek for Creator) by whom all other creatures were brought into being, citing both the Old and New Testaments in support of their doctrine.
-They were accused of preaching a form of subordinationism, teaching that Christ was a created being and less than the Father.
+They likely considered Christ the highest begotten being, and they had a demiurge (δημιουργός Greek for Creator) by whom all other creatures were thought to have been brought into being, citing both the Old and New Testaments in support of their doctrine.
+However, they were accused of preaching a form of subordinationism, teaching that Christ was a created being and less than the Father.

-As late as the eleventh century Cardinal Humbert of Silva Candida referred to a sect of Nazarenes, a Sabbath-keeping Christian body existing at that time.
-Modern scholars believe Humbert was referring here to the Pasagini, which suggests that the Nazarene sect existed well into the eleventh century and before.
+In the eleventh century, Cardinal Humbert of Silva Candida referred to a sect of Nazarenes, a Sabbath-keeping Christian body existing at that time.
+Modern scholars believe Humbert was referring here to the Pasagini, which would mean that the sect existed as early as then.
 The writings of Bonacursus entitled "Against the Heretics" is the chief authority of their history.

 The following report is found in a work written by Gregory of Bergamo, about 1250, against the Cathars and Pasaginians: